shocnt/workshop-apjsme/ansible/ansible-awx.rst

     - **SSH PRIVATE KEY** - *user your private key* or refer --> :ref:`ssh_key`
     - **Save**

-    .. note:: USERNAME and Password/Private Key should be same with the credential in ``blueprint-managed-vm``
+    .. note:: USERNAME and Password/Private Key should be same with the credential in ``ansible-awx-managed-vm`` blueprint

 #.
 Go to Projects